Mathias-Boulay/Java-Mods-Optimizer/README.md

 This tool lowers the requirements for playing Minecraft modpacks:

  - **Memory usage is lowered**, since files are smaller.
 It allows for faster startup times.
- - CPU usage when playing sounds, accessing images and sounds is **lowered**.
+ - CPU usage when playing sounds, accessing images and sounds can be **lowered**.
- - VRAM usage is **lowered** due to smaller file size.
+ - VRAM usage can be **lowered** due to smaller file size.
 (If you are using integrated graphics, the RAM is used as VRAM)
- - **Increase on FPS on integrated graphics** due to lower RAM bandwidth being taken by textures.

 # Should I use this awesome optimizer ?
 **Yes**, I personally use this in **all my modpacks** to allow them **to run on my lower-end hardware** (limited RAM, integrated graphics...).